-The remaining 362 deg2 are hereby released in the same format (they are not available in the DAS or CAS).
-These data have been photometrically calibrated using the übercalibration algorithm (§ 3.4)87. Übercalibration takes advantage of the Apache Wheel calibration scans (not shown in Figure 1) to tie the photometry of disjoint regions of the sky together; nevertheless, because the overlap with other runs is less than in the main survey area, their calibration may not be quite as good.
+The remaining 362 deg2 are hereby released in the same format, but they are not available in the DAS or CAS.
+These data have been photometrically calibrated using the übercalibration algorithm (§ 3.5).89 Übercalibration takes advantage of the Apache Wheel calibration scans (not shown in Fig. 1) to tie the photometry of disjoint regions of the sky together; nevertheless, because the overlap with other runs is less than in the main survey area, their calibration may not be quite as good.

-3.4.
-Improved photometric calibration
+3.5.
+Improved Photometric Calibration